GCuser99/SeleniumVBA/README.md

 ## Setup

-**SeleniumVBA has been designed to work right out-of-the-box**.
+**SeleniumVBA will function right out-of-the-box**.
 Just download the [SeleniumVBA.xlam](https://github.com/GCuser99/SeleniumVBA/tree/main/dist) Excel Addin, open it, and run any one of the subs in the "test" Standard modules.
 If the Selenium WebDriver does not exist, or is out-of-date, SeleniumVBA will detect this automatically and download the appropriate driver to a desired location (currently defaults to user's download folder but that is easily configurable).

 The user can also programmatically invoke driver updates via the WebDriverManager class.